 Chloramination at Norumbega Disinfection Facility provides 3-8 minutes of contact time with free chlorine before ammonia addition.
 Chloramination provides residual disinfection to minimize bacterial regrowth in the distribution system (primary disinfection is provided at Wachusett Reservoir/Cosgrove Intake).
-MWRA Operations has formed a process improvement team to optimize chloramination at Norumbega so that ammonia additions ensure a stable chlorine residual throughout the distribution system without affecting taste and odor.
+Process improvements to optimize chloramination at Norumbega are being tested so that ammonia additions ensure a stable chlorine residual throughout the distribution system without affecting taste and odor.